(Non-)Koszulness of operads for n-ary algebras, galgalim and other curiosities: Free partially associative -algebras

 of the epimorphism~(\ref{epp}) is an isomorphism, for each $l \geq 0$. \end{theorem}

+Observe that, if the parities of $d$ and $n$ are as in the statement, the operad $\pAss^n_d$ is Koszul by Theorem~\ref{2}.

-\begin{proof} Axiom~(\ref{Jaruska_sibalsky_mrka.}) for partially associative algebras implies that each iterated multiplication in $\Free_l$ can be brought into a linear combination of multiplications with the pasting schemes in $\Sree l$, i.e.~that the map~(\ref{jarKa}) is an epimorphism.
+\begin{proof}[Proof of Theorem~\ref{jarkA}] Axiom~(\ref{Jaruska_sibalsky_mrka.}) for partially associative algebras implies that each iterated multiplication in $\Free_l$ can be brought into a linear combination of multiplications with the pasting schemes in $\Sree l$, i.e.~that the map~(\ref{jarKa}) is an epimorphism.
 Let us prove this statement by induction.

 There is nothing to prove for $l=0,1$.
 Assume that we have established the claim for all $0\leq l \leq k$, $k \geq 1$, and prove it for $l=k$.
 Let $\mu_T$ be an iterated multiplication with the pasting scheme $T \in \Tree k$.
 There are two possibilities.
 The {\em first case:\/} the tree $T$ is of the form